dadav/schreibmaschine.nvim/README.md

 - **SchreibmaschineToggle**: Toggle the functionality of this plugin.
 - **SchreibmaschineProfilePicker**: Start a profile selector.

-There are no mappings shipped, you need to create them yourself.
+There are no mappings shipped, you need to create them yourself (for example in the `init` function, see the installation section).

 For example: